phan/phan/internal/Issue-Types-Caught-by-Phan.md

 # UndefError

-This category of issue come up when there are references to undefined things.
+This category of issue comes up when there are references to undefined things.
 These are a big source of false-positives in Phan given that code bases often take liberties with calling methods on sub-classes of the class defined to be returned by a function and things like that.

 You can ignore all errors of this category by passing in the command-line argument `-i` or `--ignore-undeclared`.